COMMUNITY WEST BANCSHARES (CWBC)

 $61,500

-Non-audit fees (audit-related fees of $17,500 plus tax fees of $44,000 = $61,500) represent approximately 7.3% of audit fees ($840,000), well below the 50% threshold that would raise independence concerns; auditor tenure is not explicitly disclosed (the relationship was with predecessor firm Moss Adams LLP, acquired by Baker Tilly in June 2025, so confirmed tenure cannot be determined and no No vote is triggered on tenure grounds), and no material restatements were disclosed.
+Non-audit fees (audit-related fees of $17,500 plus tax fees of $44,000 = $61,500) represent approximately 7.3% of audit fees of $840,000, well below the 50% threshold that would raise independence concerns; auditor tenure is not separately disclosed for Baker Tilly US, LLP given its mid-2025 acquisition of the prior auditor Moss Adams, so the tenure trigger cannot be confirmed and does not fire per policy; Baker Tilly is a large national firm appropriate for a $733M market-cap community bank.

 Overall Assessment